secretflow/spu/README.md

 # SPU: Secure Processing Unit

-SPU (Secure Processing Unit) aims to be a `provable`, `measurable` secure computation device, which provides computation ability while keep your private data protected.
+SPU (Secure Processing Unit) aims to be a `provable`, `measurable` secure computation device, which provides computation ability while keeping your private data protected.

 ## Project status

-Currently, we mainly focus on the `provable` security.
+Currently, we mainly focus on `provable` security.
 It contains a secure runtime that evaluates [XLA](https://www.tensorflow.org/xla/operation_semantics)-like tensor operations, which use [MPC](https://en.wikipedia.org/wiki/Secure_multi-party_computation) as the underline evaluation engine to protect privacy information.

 ## Contents
 - [Documentation](https://secretflow.readthedocs.io)